-The first step is to select and use an effective CRM system, if you don't already have one.
-These software not only serve as robust contact management tools, but also help users manage sales and leads, improve their marketing capabilities, manage their vendor relationships, and keep tabs on operational data.
+The first step is to select and use an effective customer relationship management (CRM) system.
+These software programs not only serve as robust contact management tools but also help users manage sales and leads, improve their marketing capabilities, manage their vendor relationships, and keep tabs on operational data.
 A CRM alone is enough for small businesses with a low call volume.
-[Read related story: The Best CRM Software for Small Businesses]
+[Read related article: The Best CRM Software for Small Businesses]

 "A business receiving less than 10 calls a day would be fine with the phone and CRM," said Orion DeVries, research analyst at Crozdesk.com.

 The most sophisticated CRMs are now employing artificial intelligence to automate the data entry and maintenance processes.
-For example, when a contact reaches out, an AI-driven CRM will automatically update that contacts information in the system, even identifying the context of the conversation.
-But even simplistic CRMs that serve primarily as a manual contact management system can help your customer service agents identify who's calling more easily, and then speak to them with a clear sense of purpose.
+For example, when a contact reaches out, an AI-driven CRM automatically updates that contact's information in the system, even identifying the context of the conversation.
+But even simplistic CRMs that serve primarily as a manual contact management system can help your customer service agents identify who's calling more easily and then speak to them with a clear sense of purpose.

-Editor's note: If you're looking for information to help you choose the call center that's right for you, use the questionnaire below to have our sister site BuyerZone provide you with information from a variety of vendors for free.
+Editor's note: If you're looking for information to help you choose the call center that's right for you, fill out the questionnaire below to have our vendor partners contact you with free information.

 For small businesses that receive a higher volume of calls, pairing a CRM with more specific customer service tools is essential, said Uwe Weinkauf, CEO of MW2 Consulting.
 By pairing call center software with an effective CRM system, customer service departments are armed with better information and a better platform from which to operate.

-According to Nour Addine Ayyoub, founder and CEO of ZaiLab, contact center solutions provide a few major benefits that small businesses, including:
+According to Nour Addine Ayyoub, founder and CEO of Zailab, contact center solutions provide a few major benefits for small businesses:

 - Offering a single communications platform to manage and monitor all customer interactions (much like a CRM)